stefalie/gb/README.md

 The current solution is a quick hack but it prevents infinite loops in certain games.
 Tetris, for example, waits for a serial transfer interrupt when selecting the 2-player  menu option.

+### Balloon Kid

+The logo animation on the title screen is incorrect.
+SameBoy and VBA have this right, but bgb does something a little bit different on each reset.
+This is likely is an interrupt timing issue.
+Not sure this is easily fixable with the current renderer that writes an entire scan line at a time.

+Also, selecting the vs. mode in the menu freezes the game.
+Likely a serial transfer related issue,

 ## Resources